 Module II: Ontologies as controlled vocabularies

 How to make your research data better understandable by others, and consequently, more reusable?
 In this module, to answer this question, we will learn how to choose and apply ontologies as controlled vocabularies.
-Moreover, we will also provide guidelines of how to propose new terms to existing ontologies and when to build new ones.
+Moreover, we will also provide guidelines on how to choose an appropriate vocabulary along the FAIR principles and how to FAIRify existing ones.

 Day 2 (9:00 – 17:00)